getoutreach/extensibility-sdk/docs/outreach-api.md

 As you can tell from the sequence diagram, there are a few steps "Add-on host API" needs to implement to support Outreach API access:

-1. When the add-on loads, the add-on will call **sdk.getToken()** to see if there is an Outreach API access token available from the previous session
-   - Check the browser local storage for a valid token
-   - Call the  [token endpoint](#token-endpoint) with the current user id parameter, which returns the user access token out of a valid cached access token or using the previously obtained refresh token.
-2. If no token available, addon renders a "Login with Outreach" button and in click handler of that button invokes **sdk.authorize()** function
+1. Addon renders a "Login with Outreach" button and in click handler of that button invokes **sdk.authorize()** function
-   - It will create a "cxt-sdk-user-{userId}" cookie which will contain clientId value needed in next authorization step
-   - ClientId value is a random number value stored in browser local storage
    - Addon opens popup using the Outreach [API authentication URL](https://api.outreach.io/api/v2/docs#authentication).
 Constructing of this url relies on manifest.api section configuration: [applicationId](manifest.md#applicationid), [redirectUri](manifest.md#redirecturi) and [scopes](manifest.md#scopes) values.
    - When user clicks **Authorize** button on [Outreach consent screen](assets/api-consent.png), Outreach will redirect to  **/authorize** endpoint on ([manifest.api.redirectUri](manifest.md#redirecturi)) address with a short living authorization code passed as query param.

-3. Host **authorize endpoint** will then:
+2. Add-on host **authorize endpoint** will then:
-   - read the session context from request cookie "cxt-sdk-user": clientId.
    - use received authorization code with Outreach app id and the secret to obtaining Outreach API access and refresh token
-   - cache the retrieved tokens using a cache key with session userId value read from the cookie.
+   - cache the retrieved tokens using a cache key with add-on specific identity value so it can be later retrieved for a given add-on user..
-   - redirect to connect endpoint with access token and expiration passed as a query parameter
+   - redirect to connect endpoint with &result=ok parameter

-4. Host **connect endpoint** then:
+3. Host **connect endpoint** then:
-   - Read the token value and expiration from query params
-   - Sends POST message to the add-on window, which opens the popup
+   - Sends POST message to the add-on window with result parameter, which opens the popup
    - Close itself

-5. Post message is then:
+4. Post message is then:
    - received on add-on page by SDK
-   - token is locally cached in local storage
+   - sdk.authorize() promise is:
-   - sdk.authorize() promise is resolved with the access token value
+      - resolved if the result is ok
+      - rejected if the result is fail

 ## Prerequisites